niccolot/Neural_Networks_tutorials/Tutorial_CNN_tf/README.md

 ## The dataset

-The tensorflow flowers dataset contains a lot of wrong images, a lot of which not even portraing flowers, the dataset cleaned and actually used is stored in the dataset folder
+The tensorflow flowers dataset (https://www.tensorflow.org/datasets/catalog/tf_flowers) contains a lot of wrong images, a lot of which not even portraing flowers, for this project the dataset has been cleaned of the outliers

 ## Custom CNN